ddadelgado/di_example/README.md

 Check src/main/kotlin/App.kt to start following the example.

 ### How to run
-To run the example run the main method with either "--prod" or "--dev" flag.
+To run the example run the main method with either `--prod` or `--dev` flag.